Your guide to duck shooting season in the UK

 Specialist shooting insurance through Ripe

-Whenever you’re on a shoot, it's worth knowing you have protection should the worst happen.
+Whenever you’re on a shoot, it's worth knowing you have financial protection should the worst happen.
 With specialist shooting insurance, you can ensure you’d be covered if you were to cause an injury to someone or damage third-party property while shooting.

 Learn more about specialist shooting insurance through Ripe or get an instant online quote today.